 BGEN 570 Business Law, Government, Society, and Ethics, 3 credits

-This interdisciplinary course deals with the relationship between business and government, as well as the importance of corporate social responsibility and the role of ethical decision making.
+This interdisciplinary course deals with the legal relationship between business and government, as well as the importance of corporate social responsibility and the role of ethical decision making.
 The course introduces basic business law but also emphasizes ethical behavior above and beyond legal requirements.
 The course will address a business' impact on a variety of stakeholder groups, including shareholders, customer, employees, and communities.
 The role of government regulation will be addressed, as well as the associated trade-offs in a market-based economy.

 BGEN 525 Life Design and Career Development II, 2 credits